 This one-pot beef stroganoff is the definition of melt-in-your-mouth comfort food.
 Serve it over rice, egg noodles, or mashed potatoes!

 Beef Stroganoff is made with a creamy sauce that is packed with tender strips of beef and mushrooms.
-Super decadent and comforting, it’s great to eat with egg noodles, potatoes, or your favorite grain.
+Super decadent and comforting much like our salisbury steak, it’s great to eat with egg noodles, potatoes, or your favorite grain.

 This recipe strays away from traditional Russian stroganoff, as it solely calls for heavy whipping cream versus sour cream.
 Inspired by the stroganoff served at the popular restaurant II Corvo Pasta in Seattle, it has an Italian-style flair to it.